Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Who can benefit from community-based corrections programs?

 Community-based corrections programs provide opportunities for individuals to reenter society as rehabilitated citizens after they serve their sentence.
-These programs are designed not only for offenders but also for their families and communities.
+These programs are not only designed to help offenders but also for their families and communities.

 Types of community-based corrections programs